Q: What is DOL?

 A: Yes, an employer may use an electronic or web-based national professional journal to satisfy the provision found at 20 CFR 656.18(b)(3), which requires use of a national professional journal for advertisements for college or university teachers.
 The electronic or web-based journal’s job listings must be viewable to the public without payment of subscription and/or membership charges.
 The advertisement for the job opportunity for which certification is sought must be posted for at least 30 calendar days on the journal’s website.
 Documentation of the placement of an advertisement in an electronic or web-based national professional journal must include evidence of the start and end dates of the advertisement placement and the text of the advertisement.

-Q: Do I need to include any documentation on the recruitment procedure with my application?
+Q: Do I need to include any documentation ofn the recruitment processdure in support of with my Special Handling application?

-A: Yes, a detailed statement describing the recruitment procedure signed by a college or university official who has actual hiring authority must be provided.
+A: Yes, a detailed statement describing the recruitment processdure signed by a college or university official who has actual hiring authority must be provided.
 The selection committee that recommended appointment of the foreign worker should submit a signed final report or summary of the recruitment results.
 A general statement is not acceptable.
 Documentation must include:

-Q: How do I know if I should apply for Special Handling, Labor Certification, National Interest Waivers (NIW), Alien of Extraordinary Ability Petitions (EB-1(a)), or Outstanding Researcher Petitions (EB-1(b)).
+Q: How do I know if I should apply for Special Handling, Labor Certification, National Interest Waivers (NIW), Alien of Extraordinary Ability Petitions (EB-1(a)), or Outstanding Researcher Petitions (EB-1(b))?

 A: Since each individual case is different, it is wise to ask an experienced attorney which application would be the best for your particular situation.
 If you have any questions or would like a free evaluation of your situation please contact us at info@hooyou.com.